UditPratap115/Breast-Cancer-Prediction/README.md

 # Breast-Cancer-Prediction-Using-Different-Machine-Learning-Techniques
-UCI winscoin data set is used for predicting the stage of Breast Cancer.
-Diffrent machine learning models are hypertuned and there performance is analysed to find best model for predicting the stage of Breast Cancer
+UCI Winscoin data set is used for predicting the stage of Breast Cancer.
+Different machine learning models are hyper tuned and their performance is analysed to find the best model for predicting the stage of Breast Cancer